jansony1/voice_matching_test/README.md

 4. Local Development
    For local development without an EC2 instance, you may need to modify the authentication method or use AWS credentials directly.
 Ensure you don't commit any sensitive information to version control.

+5. Security Considerations
+   - Always use HTTPS in production
+   - Regularly rotate and update IAM roles and policies
+   - Monitor AWS CloudTrail logs for any suspicious activities
+   - Implement proper error handling to avoid exposing sensitive information

 ## License
 MIT License